Homemade Greek Seasoning Blend

 When marinating a large piece of meat, mix the spice rub in a small bowl with a tablespoon or two of olive oil into a paste and then rub all over the meat.
 Not only will this add flavor, but if you are cooking in a cast iron skillet and many other surfaces, you should always oil your meat, not your pan for the best result.

 Make a big batch if you use it on a regular basis.
-Just don’t make more spice rub than you’ll use in the next few months, otherwise it will start to loose its flavor.
+Just don’t make more spice rub than you’ll use in the next few months, otherwise it will start to lose its flavor.

 If you are watching your salt intake, you can always cut down on the amount of salt in the recipe card.